THE INANE RAMBLINGS FROM UP NORFF

-Weekend’s Highest Attendances: 75 Hadley v Biggleswade FC, 68 Baldock Town v Stotfold and 57 Winslow United v Buckingham Town.
+Weekend’s Highest Attendances: 323 Biggeswade United v Biggleswade FC, 318 Harefield United v Broadfields United and 203 Winslow United v Buckingham Athletic.

-Season’s Highest Attendances to date (Premier Division Clubs): 239 Tring Athletic v Biggleswade FC (FA Vase), 211 Baldock Town v Arlesey Town and 203 Biggleswade FC v Biggleswade United.
+Season’s Highest Attendances to date (Premier Division Clubs): 323 Biggeswade United v Biggleswade FC, 239 Tring Athletic v Biggleswade FC (FA Vase) and 211 Baldock Town v Arlesey Town.

-Season’s Highest Attendances to date (Division One Clubs): 351 Winslow United v Easington Sports (FA Cup), 257 Harefield United v Winslow United and 177 Buckingham Athletic v Winslow United.
+Season’s Highest Attendances to date (Division One Clubs): 351 Winslow United v Easington Sports (FA Cup), 318 Harefield United v Broadfields United and 257 Harefield United v Winslow United.